Field Note #005: The Digital Perimeter

 03 // THE STANDARD: SIGNAL DISCIPLINE

 The Standard: Do not trade behavioral metadata for infrastructure access.
-If the service relies on tracking history to function, it is a listening device.
+If a service is free and ad-supported, it relies on tracking your behavior to function.
+Pay for software to align incentives.

-“Audit for structural independence.
-Ensure that no single provider holds both the data and the encryption keys necessary to read it.
-Ensure that the compromise of a remote credential does not equal the compromise of the asset.”
+If delegating to technical staff, the requirement is not specific tools but specific guarantees: no single provider should hold both the data and the encryption keys.
+The compromise of a remote credential must not equal the compromise of the asset.

 04 // COGNITIVE SOVEREIGNTY